VahidFarahmandian/Jinget/03-Infrastructure/Jinget.Logger/README.md

 `RetainedFileCountLimit`: Gets or sets a strictly positive value representing the maximum retained file count or null for no limit.
 Defaults is 2 files.
 `FileSizeLimit`: Gets or sets a strictly positive value representing the maximum log size in MB or null for no limit.
 Once the log is full, no more messages will be appended.
 Defaults is `10MB`.

-After setting the logging destination, you need to configure ElasticSearch:
+After setting the logging destination, you need to configure Elasticsearch:
 ```csharp
 builder.Services.ConfigureFileLogger();
 ```